University-Project-Repos/.github/profile/README.md

-The following are examples of private .git university projects.
+The following are examples of .git university projects, most being private.
 Offering as much as 30 ECTS, they cover a diverse range of IT disciplines - including software engineering, computer & other advanced data engineering and sciences - many involving extensive collaboration: